Are you a retiree but still want to work?

 40. Become a Pet Sitter

 Do you love pets and want the next best thing to owning one?
 Pet sitter!
 We love our pets and will do almost everything to keep them comfortable when we are away.
 When pet sitting is the primary concern, owners will seek out experienced pet sitters to take care of their pets by feeding, walking, and paying attention to them.
 Let’s face it, we love these essential family members and want to avoid the kennels but.
-We also want to travel without guilt.
+We also want to travel the world without guilt.

 Pet sitters can be paid per hour or daily for visiting the pets during the day or staying overnight either in the person’s home or your home.
 Professional sitters may have several pets in your home at a time.
 The house-sitting organizations mentioned above do pet sitting as well.